michael2012z/BitBible/markdown/KJV/files/Gen.md

 1. And Jacob went on his way, and the angels of God met him.

-2. And when Jacob saw them, he said, This is God’s host: and he called the name of that place Mahanaim.Mahanaim: that is, Two hosts, or, camps
+2. And when Jacob saw them, he said, This is God’s host: and he called the name of that place Mahanaim.

-3. And Jacob sent messengers before him to Esau his brother unto the land of Seir, the country of Edom.country: Heb. field
+3. And Jacob sent messengers before him to Esau his brother unto the land of Seir, the country of Edom.

 4. And he commanded them, saying, Thus shall ye speak unto my lord Esau; Thy servant Jacob saith thus, I have sojourned with Laban, and stayed there until now: